 - Cold.
-Try a cold compress, two chilled teaspoons or a bag of frozen peas wrapped in a soft cloth to temporarily reduce dilated and discolored under-eye blood vessels.
+Dilated under-eye blood vessels may contribute to dark circles under your eyes.
+Try holding a cold compress, a chilled teaspoon or a bag of frozen peas wrapped in a soft cloth against the area to make these vessels constrict.

 - Extra pillows.
 Elevate your head with two or more pillows to prevent puffiness that develops when fluid pools in your lower eyelids.